top of page

 ● You have the right of access to your information.

-● You have the right to lodge a complaint with the Information Commissioner if you
+● You have the right to lodge a complaint with the Information Commissioner if you feel your rights have been infringed.

 A full summary of your legal rights over your data can be found on the Information